 Flight and arrest

-"I could have killed 10 of you if I wanted.
-But I didn't want to," he reportedly told the officers.
+"I could have killed 10 of you if I wanted, but I didn't want to," he reportedly told the officers.
 "You're just young men, doing your job."

 He was in poor health, and had difficulty moving, apparently due to a series of strokes.
 "I'm very old.
 Every day I'm more infirm and weaker," he told the court.

 Despite his frailty, Mladic was defiant in court.
 He sarcastically applauded the judges as they entered, and argued vociferously with them.
 Catching the eye of a Bosnian woman who had gestured rudely to him, he drew his finger across his throat.

 His 12-member defence team argued that their client was an honest, professional career soldier who successfully defended Bosnian Serbs from the threat of genocide.